 - 6 oz pineapple juice one small can

-- 2 tbsp freshly squeezed orange juice half a fresh orange
+- 2 tablespoon freshly squeezed orange juice half a fresh orange

-- 2 tbsp red wine vinegar or any vinegar you have on hand
+- 2 tablespoon red wine vinegar or any vinegar you have on hand

 - 4 cloves fresh garlic minced